cell-org/tutorial.cell.computer/README.md

 ## Nuron commands

-1. `nuron stop`: shut down nuron
+1. `npx nuron stop`: shut down nuron
-2. `nuron ls`: list all folders in the nuron file system
+2. `npx nuron ls`: list all folders in the nuron file system
-3. `nuron serve [folder_name]`: start a local web server from the folder
+3. `npx nuron serve [folder_name]`: start a local web server from the folder
-4. `nuron tunnel [port]`: connect the local web server to a temporary public URL (to allow others to test privately)
+4. `npx nuron tunnel [port]`: connect the local web server to a temporary public URL (to allow others to test privately)